1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Can liver damage from portal hypertension be reversed?

-While advanced cirrhosis is generally irreversible, early-stage liver scarring can sometimes improve with lifestyle changes, medical treatment, and close monitoring.
+Although advanced cirrhosis is irreversible, early liver scarring may improve with proper lifestyle changes, medications, and close medical monitoring.

 What should I eat if I have portal hypertension?

-A diet low in salt and rich in high-quality protein and calories is usually recommended.
-Your gastroenterologist or dietitian will provide a personalized plan.
+A diet low in sodium but rich in high-quality protein and calories is typically recommended.
+Your gastroenterologist or dietitian will create a personalized meal plan for you.

 What is a TIPS procedure?

-A TIPS (Transjugular Intrahepatic Portosystemic Shunt) procedure places a small channel (shunt) within the liver to divert blood flow and reduce pressure in the portal vein.
+The Transjugular Intrahepatic Portosystemic Shunt (TIPS) procedure creates a small passage (shunt) within the liver to redirect blood flow and reduce pressure in the portal vein.

 Is portal hypertensive gastropathy the same as varices?

-No. Gastropathy refers to changes in the stomach lining caused by high portal pressure, whereas varices are swollen, fragile veins in the esophagus or stomach that can bleed.
+No. Gastropathy refers to changes in the stomach lining caused by high portal pressure, while varices are swollen, delicate veins in the esophagus or stomach that may rupture and bleed.

 Do I need a specialist to manage portal hypertension?

 Yes.
-Effective management of portal hypertension requires a skilled gastroenterologist experienced in advanced treatments, monitoring, and complication prevention.
+Management requires a skilled gastroenterologist experienced in advanced treatments, regular monitoring, and the prevention of complications.

 How is portal hypertension linked to heart problems?

-Right-sided heart failure can lead to increased pressure in the liver's blood vessels, contributing to portal hypertension.
+Right-sided heart failure can raise blood pressure in the liver’s blood vessels, increasing portal vein pressure and worsening the condition.

 How often should I see my doctor for portal hypertension?

-Follow-up frequency depends on disease severity and complications, but most patients are seen every 3-6 months or more often if issues arise.
+The frequency of follow-up visits depends on disease severity and complications, but most patients are seen every 3–6 months or more often if new symptoms develop.

 Related Blogs